DONKEYS WE'VE SOLD

 You should make sure your donkeys have safe, secure fencing that will keep out dogs and other predators.
-Believe it or not, what you'll need to be most careful of are dogs.
+Believe it or not, what you'll need to be most careful of are domesticated dogs.
 Many times, it is the "pets" that can kill and maim miniature donkeys.
 They are just not big enough to deter a determined animal.

 One thing I think is very important to mention - if you notice your donkey is not eating like normal, there is usually something wrong.
 One thing about donkeys - they LOVE their food, so if they aren't eating with their normal relish, this indicates a problem.
 It could be something simple that will be gone quickly, but watch them closely and if they are still not eating, and in particular, acting listless - consult your vet immediately.

 Pasture grass is good for donkeys as long as it isn't too rich in protein.
 Our grass is a combination of bermuda and native grasses, so we're lucky in the fact that it's not rich enough to cause weight problems.
-Since donkeys are desert animals, they can gain weight easily, so keep an eye on their body condition and limit their pasture access if you start seeing a weight problem.
+Since donkeys are desert animals, they can gain weight easily, so keep an eye on their condition and limit their pasture access if you start seeing a weight problem.

-A small amount of a good, nutritious low protein pellet feed can also be added to their diet - particularly for foals and nursing mothers.
-Donkeys will develop a fat neck roll if they're fed too much.
+A small amount of a good, nutritious low protein feed can also be added to their diet - particularly for foals and nursing mothers.
+Donkeys can develop a fat neck roll if they're fed too much.
 Once this unattractive fat roll accumulates, it's usually there to stay.
 Again, I can't stress enough - watch the condition of your donkeys and make an intelligent decision on what they require in food.
 Consult with your vet if you feel you need additional input.

 They will need a constant supply of fresh, clean water - they don't like dirty water and shouldn't be expected to drink it.
 An idea situation is to try and keep your water troughs in a condition that you wouldn't mind drinking out of if necessary.
 Watch a donkey enjoying the cool, clean water coming straight out of a well when you're filling your troughs, and you'll realize just how much they desire nice, clean, cool water.